-Measuring ground conductivity to identify and monitor the development of environmentally harmful plumes.
-Applied environmental geophysics for assessment of increased ground water salinity and PCE contamination.
+Measuring ground conductivity to identify and monitor environmentally harmful contaminants such as increased chloride, PCE and hydrocarbons.

 Applied geophysics can be used to develop understanding of subsurface structures and attributes.
 Observing and modelling these structures can provide an insight into how mobile components of the subsurface, such as groundwater or contaminant plumes, migrate over time.